rjskomal/Agentic2/backend/README.md

 Then hit /temp with an empty body {}.
 You will get the temperatures.

 if you want a specific city's temperature you can pass {"cities" : [Your_CITY_name]} as the body for /temp

+*** /transport is not working for some reason***
+DO NOT USE THAT.
+hit /prompt with a body like this

+{
+    "city": "Bangalore",
+    "start_date": "15/08/25",
+    "end_date": "18/08/25"
+}

+then hit /temp with the same body and then /finalTrip.